-In order to practice as a pharmacist in Prince Edward Island, an individual must be registered as a pharmacist with the PEI College of Pharmacists.
+In order to practice as a pharmacist in Prince Edward Island, an individual must be registered as a pharmacist with the PEI College of Pharmacy.

 Steps to Registration

 Submit the Application for Initial Registration as a Pharmacist and fees with the documentation outlined below.
-All documentation must be received by the PEI College of Pharmacists in its original form or a notarized copy.
-Original documents may be brought the PEI College of Pharmacists office to be copied by the staff and then the originals returned to the applicant.
+All documentation must be received by the PEI College of Pharmacy in its original form or a notarized copy.
+Original documents may be brought the PEI College of Pharmacy office to be copied by the staff and then the originals returned to the applicant.

 Graduation from a CCAPP accredited Pharmacy Degree Program in Canada

-A pharmacy graduate must register with the PEI College of Pharmacists within three years of graduation from an accredited pharmacy degree program.
+A pharmacy graduate must register with the PEI College of Pharmacy within three years of graduation from an accredited pharmacy degree program.